pjournal/mef01-burkayduran/index.md

 + this week I made an alaysis about #herseycokguzelolacak in twitter to understand people's feelings about re-election.
 I will develop further analysis in next weeks. you can view my analysis at here [here](https://github.com/pjournal/mef01-burkayduran/blob/master/Ekrem%20%C4%B0mamo%C4%9Flu.Rmd)

-our final of final report is  [here](https://github.com/pjournal/mef01-burkayduran/blob/master/final-burkay.cemal.html)
+Our final form of the final report is [here](final-burkay.cemal.html)